gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The SHA-256 Message Digest Algorithm MUST be supported in the SCTP-AUTH {{RFC4895}} implementation.
-SHA-1 MUST NOT be used when using DTLS/SCTP. {{RFC4895}} requires support and inclusion of of SHA-1 in the HMAC-ALGO parameter, thus to meet both requirements the HMAC-ALGO parameter will include both SHA-256 and SHA-1 with SHA-256 listed prior to SHA-1 to indicate the preferrence.
+SHA-1 MUST NOT be used when using DTLS/SCTP. {{RFC4895}} requires support and inclusion of of SHA-1 in the HMAC-ALGO parameter, thus, to meet both requirements the HMAC-ALGO parameter will include both SHA-256 and SHA-1 with SHA-256 listed prior to SHA-1 to indicate the preference.

 ## Renegotiation